Smallpox in Australia: History Wars as an influence on the debate

-The History Wars in Australia involve moralized or politicized debates about injustices that the Aborigines suffered from European settlers.
+The History Wars in Australia involve moralized or politicized debates about injustices that the Aboriginals suffered from European settlers.
 It is likely that the History Wars have influenced discussions or investigations of smallpox in the colonial era.

-The fact that the three main smallpox outbreaks afflicted Aborigines rather than settlers has not been proved to be due to anyone’s deliberate or malicious action.
-Yet it seems to some Aborigines symbolic of the many injustices and disadvantages that they have suffered, and (in the view of Dr Mark Wenitong) potentially suspicious.
-Some Aborigines, and their supporters, have implied that they feel the pattern of Australian history will be incomplete until evidence can be found that the smallpox outbreaks were in some way a deliberate plot introduced by British colonists.Compare Professor Marcia Langton on SBS’s First Australians, episode 1, 2010, as quoted by H. A. Willis.
-Also letters in The Canberra Times by Christopher Warren, “The smallpox debate”, 18 December 2021; and by Eric Hunter on 1 January 2022.
+The fact that the three main smallpox outbreaks afflicted Aboriginals rather than settlers has not been proved to be due to anyone's deliberate or malicious action.
+Yet it seems to some Aboriginals symbolic of the many injustices and disadvantages that they have suffered, and (in the view of Dr Mark Wenitong) potentially suspicious.
+Some Aboriginals, and their supporters, have implied that they feel the pattern of Australian history will be incomplete until evidence can be found that the smallpox outbreaks were in some way a deliberate plot contrived by British colonists.Compare Professor Marcia Langton on SBS's First Australians, episode 1, 2010, as quoted by H. A. Willis.
+Also letters in The Canberra Times by Christopher Warren, "The smallpox debate", 18 December 2021; and by Eric Hunter on 1 January 2022.
 Conversely, some proponents of the Macassan or chickenpox theories imply that they see social value or historical justice in ruling out conspiracy theories.
-Judy Campbell, for instance, wrote in her book Invisible Invaders that she hoped to assist reconciliation by answering an Aboriginal protestor who claimed, “You gave us smallpox”.
-Professor Carmody told a journalist in 2013 that a further reason for doubting that the 1789 plague was smallpox released by the surgeons was that he had read their surviving records and, “They all struck me as being of really ethical character and I simply can't believe any of them would do that.”
+Judy Campbell, for instance, wrote in her book Invisible Invaders that she hoped to assist reconciliation by answering an Aboriginal protester who claimed, "You gave us smallpox".
+Professor Carmody told a journalist in 2013 that a further reason for doubting that the 1789 plague was smallpox released by the surgeons was that he had read their surviving records and, "They all struck me as being of really ethical character and I simply can't believe any of them would do that."

-What is not in doubt is that the early “smallpox” epidemics caused immense injury to Aborigines, and had major effects upon the balance of power between themselves and the colonists.
+What is not in doubt is that the early "smallpox" epidemics caused immense injury to Aboriginals, and had major effects upon the balance of power between themselves and the colonists.
 Each of the three best-substantiated theories about the epidemics may provoke different, yet significant, moral criticisms of the behaviour of the settlers.
 For instance, if the Macassan theory were proved to be true, and it was Makassars, not Europeans, who brought smallpox to Australia, it would still be true that it was settlers and squatters from Europe who took advantage of smallpox (and other new diseases) to take over Aboriginal lands.
 However, if it could be proved that British colonial settlement was facilitated in 1789 by a conscious act of germ warfare, the morality and legitimacy of the colonisation of Australia would be more severely questioned.